CosminAvramescu/Database-Design-Gift-Shop/README.md

 ![oauth](https://i.imgur.com/wBDVjf7.png)

         Database design for an online Gift Shop.
-    The database is populated with data with some scripts.
+    The database is populated with data using PL/SQL scripts.
     That data is then displayed using 2 methods:
         - Microsoft PowerBI
         - Python script

-    The main.py calls stored procedures and displays text results with tabulete library.
+    The main.py calls stored procedures and displays text results using tabulete library.
     For visual reports to analyze data, PowerBI was used.